shalomb/git-extend/README.md

             # Why?
 So you can always recover even this work via the reflog
 ```

 ...
-And many other goodies
+And many other goodies.
+Most commands support tab-completion too.